Soapnet: Programming expansion (2002–10)

-Decline and transition to Disney Junior (2010–2013)
+Decline, transition to Disney Junior and channel closure (2010–13)

-Due to declining viewership in the genre, the Big Three networks had begun to cancel selected soaps and replace them with less-expensive talk show and game show programming, including ABC's All My Children and One Life to Live (an attempt to license the two soaps to Prospect Park to continue them as internet television series in 2013 was discontinued after a few months due to production and licensing conflicts), which were replaced with the cooking show The Chew (which aired until June 2018) and the lifestyle talk show The Revolution (which was canceled in April 2012 due to low ratings; its timeslot was assumed by General Hospital and the remaining hour given back to ABC's affiliates).
-The decreasing number of active soaps, as well as the growing adoption of digital video recorders (which made it more convenient to record multiple soaps), along with cable and Internet video on demand options caching episodes online within a matter of hours, negated the further need for a linear channel devoted to the genre.
+Due to declining viewership in the genre, the Big Three networks had begun to cancel selected soaps and replace them with less-expensive talk show and game show programming, including ABC's All My Children and One Life to Live (an attempt to license the two soaps to Prospect Park to continue them as internet television series in 2013 was cancelled after a few months due to production and licensing conflicts), which were replaced with the cooking show The Chew (which aired until June 2018) and the lifestyle talk show The Revolution (which was canceled in April 2012 due to low ratings; its timeslot was assumed by General Hospital and the remaining hour given back to ABC's affiliates).
+The Chew did air on Soapnet for a short time on weekends with its five episodes for that week aired consecutively, but it was quickly removed due to negative viewer feedback.
+The decreasing number of active soaps, as well as the growing adoption of digital video recorders (which made it more convenient to record multiple soaps), along with cable and internet video on demand options to watch episodes online within a matter of hours, negated the further need for a linear channel devoted to the genre.

 Disney–ABC Television Group head Anne Sweeney solicited concepts for a new network to replace Soapnet.
-The ABC Daytime division pitched two concepts for a women-focused network, including "Carrie" (named after Carrie Bradshaw of Sex and the City)—a "hip and cool" channel, and "Disney Moms"—which focused on "[programs] moms would want to watch and their families would watch with them".
+The ABC Daytime division pitched two concepts for a women-focused network, including "Carrie" (named after Carrie Bradshaw of Sex and the City), which they described as a "hip and cool" channel, and "Disney Moms", which focused on programs "moms would want to watch and their families would watch with them".
 They competed with a proposal by Disney Channels Worldwide for a network devoted to preschool programming.
 Much to the dismay of the ABC Daytime staff, Sweeney would choose Disney Channel's proposal.